rcortini/zerone/README.md

 To run Zerone, you have to specify the files that contain the mapped reads of the ChIP-seq experiment you want to discretize.
-These can be in BED, SAM/BAM and GEM (.map) formats and can be gzipped.
+These can be in BED, WIG, SAM/BAM and GEM (.map) formats and can be gzipped.
 You can include as many mock control files and as many experimental replicates as you need, provided there is at least one mock control and one experimental replicate.
 Just enter mock controls after the `-0` or `--mock` option,